YES, you can eat on a cleanse diet.

 Food Group #1: Vegetables

-What would a cleanse diet be without nutrient dense vegetables – dark green leafy vegetables, sweet potatoes, asparagus, broccoli, beets, carrots, Brussel sprouts – there are so many to choose from.
+What would a cleanse diet be without nutrient dense vegetables?
+Choose dark green leafy vegetables, sweet potatoes, asparagus, broccoli, beets, carrots, and Brussel sprouts.
+There are so many awesome veggies to choose from and lots of great ways to prepare them.

-You can have unlimited amounts since they are high in vitamins and minerals.
+You can have unlimited amounts.
+Vegetables are high in vitamins and minerals.
 Enjoy until you’re full!

 Food Group #2: Fruits